LastCodeBender42/Data-Vizualization-and-Analysis/02_Network_Centrality_Metrics.md

 # Network Centrality Metics

-## 01. Network Centrality as a Metric of Topology
+## Network Centrality as a Metric of Topology

+## Betweenness Centrality

 Betweenness Centrality (BC) is a measure that utilizes the definition of shortest path to assign significance to vertices.
 In descriptive terms, the BC of a vertex vi